Ivannnnnnnnnnnn/Neon-virus-builder/README.md

 You need to have pyinstaller installed

-If you do not open powershell and type pip install pyinstaller
+If you do not open powershell and type one of the commands under pip install tk pip install ttk pip install pyinstaller

 For any issues join discord server> https://discord.gg/SHmeTHpQuD